Wednesday, February 8, 2012

 The ease of winter walking

-In this winter I now walk over fields raised a foot or more above their summer level, and the prospect is altogether new.
+Night before last, our first rain for a long time; this afternoon, the first crust to walk on.
+It is pleasant to walk over fields raised a foot or more above their summer level, and the prospect is altogether new.

 Night before last,